Apache HTTP Server Version 2.4

 by configuration or MPM design.

-parameter to set an optional
+Use the ttl parameter to set an optional

 time to live; connections which have been unused for at least

-seconds will be closed. ttl
+ttl seconds will be closed. ttl can be used

 to avoid using a connection which is subject to closing because of the